Organizing an event is a complex effort somewhat akin to orchestrating an entire Beethoven symphony.

 Regardless of the size or scope of the competition, however, the satisfaction from putting on a top-notch competition is worth the effort.
 Interesting in organizing a USEA recognized event?
 Read on below to find out what you need to know!

 Refer to US Equestrian General Regulations, Subchapter 3 (GR-3) Competition License Applications for a complete explanation of the application, review and mileage exemption processes.

 The first step towards having your competition approved by the USEA is to contact US Equestrian for an application to host an eventing competition.
 Licensing is required for Modified, Preliminary, Intermediate, Advanced, and FEI levels; endorsed designation is for Training, Novice, and Beginner Novice levels.
-Applications must be received by US Equestrian no later than 240 calendar days prior to the start of the competition.
+Applications for licensed competitions must be received by US Equestrian no later than 240 calendar days prior to the start of the competition.
+Applications for endorsed competitions must be received by USEA no later than 240 calendar days prior to the start of the competition.

 US Equestrian will forward the application to the USEA and upon receipt, the USEA will begin the application review process.
 The review process involves a seven-tier review system: organizers, area councils, the USEA Competitions, Calendar, & Rules Committee (CCRC), the USEA Executive Committee, the USEF Calendar Working Group (CWG), the USEF Eventing Sport Committee (ESC), and the USEF CEO/Competitions Committee.
 The process could take up to 142 days.

 The USEA strongly recommends organizers contact their Area Chair where the competition is to be held (https://useventing.com/about/areas).
 The Chair and Area Council can assist in scheduling a suitable date compatible with other local competitions and help you plan a competition that meets USEA standards.
 Informing the Area Council ahead of time will also save time as the application moves from one committee to the next.